Cruising the Baltic Sea

 Later, see one of the world's greatest art repositories on the tour of the incomparable State Hermitage Museum, former palace of Catherine the Great and a UNESCO World Heritage site.
 The spectuacular collections are rivaled only by the museum's lavish interior.

 The evening is at leisure.
-Optional opportunities are offered to attend a ballet performance held in the Hermitage or Palace Theater, or a Russian folklore show performed in the Nikolaevsky Art Centre.
+Attend an optional Russian folklore show performed in the Nikolaevsky Art Centre.
 (B,L,D)

 Visit the imperial compound of Pushkin and Catherine the Great’s elaborate rococo palace, a UNESCO World Heritage site, highlighted by a special visit to the extraordinary Amber Room.
 Then enjoy a lunch of traditional Russian specialties.

 This afternoon, visit the extravagant parklands and Grand Palace of Petrodvorets, a UNESCO World Heritage site, commissioned by Peter the Great to rival Versailles.
 The elaborately landscaped grounds feature formal gardens and cascading fountains.
 Return to St. Petersburg by hydrofoil, skimming over the Gulf of Finland.
 (B,L,D)

 Day 9 — Helsinki, Finland